oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

    ![expanding-newly-created-freesql-connection-in-sql-dev-vscode](./images/lab-2/expanding-newly-created-freesql-connection-in-sql-dev-vscode.png " ")

-   Clicking a connnection name does two things:
+> &phone; **Info:** Clicking a connnection name does two things:
-     - Establishes a connection to the target database
+> - Establishes a connection to the target database
-     - Reveals the various database objects, links, directories, and other categories in a schema
+> - Reveals the various database objects, links, directories, and other categories in a schema

 </if>